top of page

 Sociology in the Archives: Black and Asian activism by and for young people

-At this event in particular, Olivia and Sue argued that curating oral history is a form of activism by young people as we are unearthing stories from history which would otherwise be left buried.
-They also asserted that curating oral history follows the cultural tradition of our ancestors, passing down knowledge by word of mouth.
-This method is intrinsically valuable.
-So we at YHP use it as a main tool in order to negate this.
+Olivia and Sue argued that curating oral history is a form of activism by young people as we are unearthing stories from history which would otherwise be left buried.
+They also asserted that curating oral history follows the cultural tradition of our ancestors; passing down knowledge by word of mouth.
+This method is intrinsically valuable, so we it plays a significant part in our research.

-During the event, YHP also explained our current mission to create learning resources about African women’s contributions to the British Health Service between the 70-year period of 1930-2000.
-An overall continual discussion throughout the day included the impact of systemic misrepresentation of African people and their exclusion or misinterpretation in official archives on research, which YHP is grappling with at present.
+YHP also explained our current mission to create learning resources about African women’s historical contributions to the British health service during the 20th century.
+Our discussion further explored the impact on research of the systemic exclusion or misinterpretation of Black communities in official archives, which YHP is grappling with at present.

-As we see it, those individuals we interview, as well as ourselves as interviewers, are ‘living archives’.
-The lived experiences of our elders, as told by themselves directly to members of the younger generation, creates an exchange of knowledge and wisdom which can be used to enrich and educate peoples understanding of Britain and the black community's historic role in it.
-Therefore, a form of activism in the present is to fight against the pernicious effects of a warped historical narrative which impacts on the lives of black people today.
+As we see it, the people we interview, as well as ourselves as interviewers, are living archives.
+The lived experiences of our elders, as told by themselves directly to members of the younger generation, creates an exchange of knowledge and wisdom which can be used to enrich and educate peoples understanding of Britain and the Black community's historic role in it.
+Therefore, a form of activism in the present is to fight against the pernicious effects of a warped historical narrative which impacts on the lives of Black people today.

 bottom of page